Personal protective equipment, staff safety and security

 If you are looking for information on testing for pharmacy staff or support tools to assist with staff health and wellbeing, please visit our Staff wellbeing and COVID-19 testing page.

-This supersedes the previous guidance issued on 18th June 2020 and separate advice on the use of PPE when administering vaccines, issued by PHE and NHS England and NHS Improvement (NHSE&I).
+This supersedes all previously issued guidance issued and separate advice on the use of PPE when administering vaccines, issued by PHE and NHS England and NHS Improvement (NHSE&I).

 The infection prevention and control (IPC) principles in the guidance apply to all health and care settings, including community pharmacies.

 The guidance says patients’ treatment, care and support is to be managed in three COVID-19 pathways: